DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 The market regulations team in DfE defines the accredited provider ID.
 They share this information with Becoming a Teacher (BAT) in a spreadsheet.

-Since this information only changes occasionally and the support team do not regularly add or edit organisation IDs, we decided not to provide an accredited provider ID search.
+Since this information only changes occasionally and the support team does not regularly add or edit organisation IDs, we decided not to provide an accredited provider ID search.
 The support team can use the spreadsheet to find the ID.

 ### Provider-facing registration forms